 Into the Void is among the most well-known works by Yves Klein, as it was the one, alongside his initial work titled Monochrome that made him a household name in the art world.
 Nearly anyone in the art world is aware of the iconic portrait of Klein suspended in mid-air during the shoot of this famous work.

 How it was created

 The photomontage was created in October 1960 after the artist jumped from the rooftop of the house of his art dealer at Rue Gentil-Bernard in Fontenay-aux-Roses in Paris.
-The ironic thing about the house is that today, it is being replaced by a church – the Chapelle de Sainte Rita, which is an advocate of desperate cases, and for whom that artist himself mad an ex-voto during his lifetime.
+The ironic thing about the house is that today, it is being replaced by a church – the Chapelle de Sainte Rita, an advocate of desperate cases, for whom that artist himself made an ex-voto during his lifetime.